 - (2) Flag lot accessways. - (A) Flag lot accessways serving single family and two family uses.
 Flag lot accessways serving single family and two family uses shall have a vision clearance area on each side of the flag lot accessway.
-The vision clearance area shall have ten-foot legs along each side of the flag lot accessway, and ten-foot legs along the intersecting street (see Figure 805-6).

-(B) Flag lot accessways serving uses other than single family and two family.
+The vision clearance area shall have ten-foot legs along each side of the flag lot accessway, and ten-foot legs along the intersecting street (see Figure 805-6). - (B) Flag lot accessways serving uses other than single family and two family.
 Flag lot accessways serving uses other than single family and two family shall have a vision clearance area on each side of the flag lot accessway.
 The vision clearance area shall have ten-foot legs along the flag lot accessway and 50foot legs along the intersecting street (see Figure 805-7).

 Applicant Response: Proposed lot 66 is the only flag lot proposed with this application.
 Lot 66 is proposed for single-family residential use.
 The pole of the proposed flag lot intersects with 12th Street SE at a 90-degree angle with clear line of site in both directions on 12th Street SE.
+The proposed accessway width is 20 feet and a minimum of 15 feet is proposed to be paved.
 The criteria are met.